The 5 most impressive survival abilities of earths animals

 1) Axolotl

-This funny looking newt-type creature has one of the most impressive survival abilities in the entire animal world.
+This funny-looking newt-type creature has one of the most impressive survival abilities in the entire animal world.
 Classed as an amphibian, the Mexican walking fish, as it’s often known, has the ability to regenerate severed limbs and damaged organs.
 There are many creatures on the planet that have regenerative capabilities, but none of them come close to the level of repair that an axolotl can do to its own body.
-If an arm is severed, it will regrow the entire thing complete with all the bones, movable joints, muscle and skin tissue, not to mention it can regrow parts of its internal organs if they become damaged.
+If an arm is severed, it will regrow the entire thing complete with all the bones, movable joints, muscle, and skin tissue, not to mention it can regrow parts of its internal organs if they become damaged.
 The axolotl is the only creature on earth that is able to regrow such intricate parts of its body back to a fully regenerated state.

 2) Tardigrade (water bears)

 Known as the toughest living thing on earth, these tiny creatures only grow to a maximum length of 0.5 mm and have four pairs of legs that end in claws.
-They are too small to be a threat to humans, but the reason they are classed as the toughest creature is because they can survive conditions that would kill anything else on earth.
+They are too small to be a threat to humans, but the reason they are classed as the toughest creatures is because they can survive conditions that would kill anything else on earth.
 A good example would be their tolerance to temperature, which allows them to survive being boiled in water for several minutes or being left frozen in a block of ice for several days.
 They can also withstand levels of radiation that would quickly kill a human, and they can even survive for several minutes in a vacuum, making them one of the few creatures to not instantly die if they were floating around in space.

 3) The Immortal jellyfish (Turritopsis dohrnii)

 These tiny jellyfish live in oceans around the world in mostly temperate and tropical conditions.
 They only grow to about 4.5 mm wide and no more than three times as long.
-They have come to be known as the immortal jellyfish because they are the only living thing on earth that has the ability to reset its body back to an earlier stage in its development.
+They have come to be known as immortal jellyfish because they are the only living thing on earth that has the ability to reset its body back to an earlier stage in its development.
 This technically makes the creature biologically immortal because it can’t die from old age, though it can still be killed by physical damage and disease.
-It would be the equivalent of an 80-year-old human growing younger until they hit 20, then ageing normally again, but the jellyfish can do this as many times as it wants, which means it’ll only die of old age if it chooses to.
+It would be the equivalent of an 80-year-old human growing younger until they hit 20, then aging normally again, but the jellyfish can do this as many times as it wants, which means it’ll only die of old age if it chooses to.

 4) Sea Cucumber